 Cash Flow is always the king of investing.
-Market Trends can appreciate the value of your property but can it also be able to increase your cash flow?
+Market Trends can appreciate the value of your property but will it also increase your cash flow?

-b) Cash Flow Negative Today but Cash Flow Positive Tomorrow
+b) Cash Flow is Negative Today but will be Positive Tomorrow

 You are having cash-flow negative today.
 But can your cash flow be positive tomorrow?
 Your expenses can be out of board today.
 But will they come down tomorrow?
 A five year mortgage is hurting you today.
 But what it will be after 5 years?
 You live out of state and a rental manager is managing your rental property.
 You have to pay him every month.
 But will you be going back to this state once you retire or your work commences?

-By managing your own and not paying to a manager, will you become cash flow positive after these years?
+By managing your own and not paying to a manager, will you become cash flow positive?
 If yes, continue to operate at a loss today and reap its benefits tomorrow.
-You are not only building equity slowly in your investment property but will be a master of a secure financial future.
+You are not only building equity slowly in your investment property but will be a master of a secured financial future.

 c) Opportunity Cost of Investing

-Sometimes, the opportunity cost of an investment is higher than the cash flow it offers today.
-In simple terms, an opportunity cost is the cost you have to pay for selecting one investment over the other.
-You miss out on the profits and returns from the other investment that you opted to forego.
-Likewise, you are having a negative cash flow rental property today.
-But the opportunity you choose to hold the rental property over the other may have a potential to give greater profits tomorrow.
+Many times, the opportunity cost of an investment is higher than the cash flow it offers today.
+An opportunity cost is a cost you have to pay for selecting one investment over the other.
+The missed opportunity cost is the profit and returns from the other investment that you opted to forego.

 A profitable rental property can easily churn out 12% annual returns on your investment compared to 2.3% return on a CD.

-You have taken into account every consideration in the article but still feel selling is your best bet to minimize the loss.
-Then you should also consider the what if of selling a negative cash flow rental property.
+But, I feel selling is my best bet to minimize the loss.
+You can consider selling your negative cash flow rental property.
+However, expect this when you are selling a negative cash flow rental property.

 - It is hard to find a motivated buyer for a negative cash flowing property.